 Ancestry Composition Update

-This is 23andMe’s second big update in less than a year to its Ancestry Composition tool, layering additional detail into the tremendous offerings already available to customers.
+This is 23andMe’s second major update to its Ancestry Composition tool in less than a year, layering additional detail into the tremendous offerings already available to customers.

-This new data will give a more granular breakdown of Ancestry Composition results for customers with Central Asian, South Asian, western Asian, and North African ancestry, breaking those regions into more than a dozen new populations.
-In order to provide these more specific results, and to improve our research, we’ve undertaken a number of programs to diversify the 23andMe database.
+This new data will give a more granular breakdown of Ancestry Composition results for customers with Central Asian, South Asian, Western Asian, and North African ancestry, breaking those regions into more than a dozen new populations.
+To provide these more specific results and improve our research, we’ve undertaken a number of programs to diversify the 23andMe database.
 Data from one of our most recent initiatives, the Global Genetics Project, is now being used to update reference populations in the new regions.

 More Regions